NGHINAI/COMP472/Mini Project 1/README.md

 <body>
 Ensure all Multi-Layer Perceptron that you wish to skip has the skip boolean to False.
 Once complete then you may run the entire notebook.

+Note: Some users may encounter errors while the line: print(f"The number of unique words is {len(X.toarray()[0])} unique words") tries to run.
+This can be commented out as it does not affect the rest of the project.
 </body>